sscrawfo/databricks-helpers/README.md

 # databricks-helpers
 Misc Code for use in Databricks

+## create_pip_conf_initscript

+This is a Databricks notebook archive, with one primary cell.
+It writes out an init-script which will reconfigure the default Pypi repository via the pip.conf file.
+You simply need to update the index-url to point to the repo you want, run the code, then configure your cluster to run the init-script that is created.
+Subsequently, all python library installs will use the configured repo.

 ## dbutils_configurator

 dbutils_configurator.py provides a function for returning an instance of dbutils that will be properly configured for use of the secrets API regardless if run via databricks-connect, or on cluster.